Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 Thanks for taking some of your time and spending it on this article.
 I hope you gained something of value from it.

 If you think this article could be beneficial to others around you, feel free to share it directly with your friends.
-If you're a mindful user of Twitter 😉, you're welcome to share the article by clicking on the Twitter icon on this page.
-If you feel triggered or simply want to continue the conversation, you can find me on Twitter or email me directly at rey@fromthemountain.co.za.
+If you're a mindful user of Twitter or Facebook 😉, you're welcome to share the article by clicking on their icons on this page.
+If this article resonated with you and you'd like to continue the conversation, [find me on Twitter](https://twitter.com/ReyTheDev) or email me directly at rey@fromthemountain.co.za.